Specializations

-For more information on the BSCI specializations, please visit the Biological Sciences Program.
+For more information on BSCI specializations, visit the Biological Sciences Program website.

 Microbiology is a field fundamental to all of biology.
 Microbes are found in every environment on our planet.
 They contribute to the ecology of each niche and supply the basis of our food chain.
 Microbes control population growth via infectious disease and provide us with the biological machinery to genetically engineer a diversity of products and medicines.
 The metabolic pathways and genetic systems within bacteria have served as the stepping stones for discoveries in other systems.
 Studies of these simple yet elegant life forms have provided the tools that fueled the evolution of biotechnology and genomics.